 Just to make sure the problem wasn’t related to the browser, I used Google Docs with Firefox and Internet Explorer.
 I also tried using Google Docs in a separate browser Window.

 Two days into the experiment my wrists were starting to ache from the extra mousing.
 I didn’t experience serious pain – I bailed out before reaching that point.

 Speed is important.
 So is quality.

-At first, I struggled to find why my proofing was so bad.
+My other problem with Google Docs was proofing.
+That’s the business of rereading your words to find and correct mistakes or improve the text.
+At first I struggled to find why my proofing was so bad.
 Then it hit me.
-Text extends across the entire width of the screen.
-With Microsoft Word, the text is restricted to relatively narrow columns.
+Text in Google Docs extends across the entire width of the screen – while Word text is restricted to relatively narrow columns.
 Proofing is harder with wider text columns.

 There maybe ways to work around these problems, but I need to get on and earn a crust, so earlier today I went back to Microsoft Word – a better experience.